How does a gravity roller conveyor work?

+A gravity roller conveyor lets a product move along the conveyor using the force of gravity to move the load.
 Gravity conveyors, also known as roller conveyors, are among the simplest, most economical and most versatile types of conveyors.
 They work by allowing the product to roll along the upper surface.
 These work well when mounted on a slight decline, as parts automatically move across the conveyor.
-They are used in most types of industrial facilities to help reduce the manual labor of carrying boxes by hand.
 This makes them indispensable in warehouses, production facilities, distribution centers and any other facility in which boxes or crates are handled.

 Although most rollers for gravity roller conveyor systems range from a diameter of 1.4 inches to 1.9 inches, 2.5-inch and 3.5-inch diameters also are available for extreme-duty applications.
 It’s easy to configure your system and buy online.
 Because of their lightweight, you can use gravity roller conveyors for either temporary or permanent installations.
 In addition, either permanent floor supports or temporary tripod-style stands are available.

 Ultimation is one of the leading gravity roller conveyor manufacturers, and we will analyze your gravity roller conveyor needs and configure a system for you.
 Most commonly known in the industry as gravity conveyors, they are also called roller conveyors, gravity roller conveyors, roller conveyor tables or roller conveyor frames.
 All of these descriptions refer to a simple system as shown in the image below.